 What is the technical idea?

-If the information is known for each material in a structure, the next stage would be to determine the status of the entire structure by combining all the material service curves for the structure and working directly with other programs (structures, etc.) to conduct validation studies.
+If the information is known for each material in a structure, the next stage would be to determine the status of the entire structure by combining all the material service curves for the structure and working directly with the NIST Engineering Laboratory Resilience Programs to conduct validation studies.
 It could be assumed that the structure would fail (no longer functional) if the most critical component fails or is sufficiently deteriorated.
 This information could then be integrated with other programs in the resilience goal to ensure that models have the materials parameters needed to inform a community for planning resilience.

 What is the research plan?

 Traditionally, this program has limited its research to two materials, concrete and polymers.
 To better address the resilience of structures, this program will develop a strategic plan that identifies the most important measurement science challenges for achieving resilient buildings and infrastructure by material selection and assessment for all infrastructure materials, such as concrete, steel, wood, ceramics, and polymers, as it applies to the leading chronic and episodic hazards.
 It will also pursue activities that would enhance the capabilities for research on any material, including those listed below in five projects.

 Once the strategic plan is completed, all resources are to be directed towards the resilience measurement science challenges identified in the strategic plan.
 The goal is to ensure development of tools for the industry to address two main thrusts: Material Selection and Material Assessment.

 The projects objectives are listed here as per the two thrusts:

 - Direct Assessment of Concrete-Making Materials for Standards and Specification: To develop and promote new standard test methods and specifications for cement and concrete materials based upon a comprehensive assessment of mineralogical, chemical and textural properties.